 In a changing Jewish world, The Rabbinical School of Hebrew College prepares spiritual leaders to be authentic inheritors and innovators of Jewish tradition.
 Come experience our vibrant pluralistic community and learn about our unique approach to preparing rabbis to be the spiritual guides and companions of tomorrow.
 We offer serious Jewish learning in a beit midrash setting filled with openness and excitement for reimagining Judaism for our times.
 See if Hebrew College is right for you.

 Rabbi Daniel Klein was ordained by Hebrew College in 2010.
-In addition to being the Director of Admissions for the Hebrew College Rabbinical School, he is also the Director of Student Life for the College and serves as the Rabbi in Residence of The Boston Synagogue.
+In addition to being the Associate Dean of Admissions & Student Life for the Hebrew College Rabbinical School, he serves as the Rabbi in Residence of The Boston Synagogue.